-Trained as an architect, Cesare Griffa is now an experimental designer that spends most of his time creating works that explore the intricate love affair that binds humanity to its planet.
+Trained as an architect, Cesare Griffa is now a designer who spends most of his time creating works that explore the intricate love affair that binds humankind to our planet.

-He spent many years working for big architectural firms such as Zaha Hadid Architect, Arata Isozaki, ARUP and ArchA, and in the Academia at Politecnico di Torino, Rensselaer Polytechnic Institute (RPI), Massachusetts Institute of Technology (MIT), Istituto Europeo del Design (IED), and Domus Academy.
+He gained his experience working for big architectural firms such as Zaha Hadid Architect, Arata Isozaki, ARUP, and ArchA, and has taught at the Politecnico di Torino, Rensselaer Polytechnic Institute (RPI), the Massachusetts Institute of Technology (MIT), Istituto Europeo del Design (IED), and Domus Academy.

-Such exploration enters in territories often haunted by human demons looking for the magic of life, the sense of living, and sparkles of possible futures.
+His is an exploration of territories haunted by human spirits searching for the magic of existence, the meaning of life, and sparks of possible futures.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.